 You can withdraw your funds if they have been in your account for at least 5 business days and are not invested.
 To withdraw money that is invested, you will have to sell the shares.
 Stash does not charge fees for selling investments or withdrawing funds.
 However, you may realize capital gains when you sell…

 Your first month is free!
 After that, Fees will be calculated for the upcoming month based on the average daily balance of the previous month, NOT the account balance on the first, last or any single day during the month.
 The fee for the subject month will be assessed at or near the anniversary date…

-To change your bank, head to the Stash app and navigate to bank accounts.
-From there you “may” see an option to switch your bank depending on when you last linked your bank.
-If this is not available please reach out to [email protected] or so we can help you.
-Please remember, these policies are in…
+To change or relink your bank, head to the Stash app and navigate to Bank Account under the Account tab.
+From there you may see an option to switch your bank depending on when you last linked your bank.
+If this is not available, please reach out to [email protected] or call us at (800) 205-5164…